-The KARL EDWARD WAGNER
+The Third KARL EDWARD WAGNER

-Fall Fear and Fantasy Festival
+Fall Fear and Fantasy Film and Fiction Festival

-Planning Dinner
+Summoning Dinner

 Bloodstone Device

-Wagner aficionados believe some sort of recognition of Knoxville’s greatest horror writer is long overdue, and we intend to do conjure up a Wagner's Sabbat in his hometown.
+Wagner aficionados believe some sort of recognition of Knoxville’s greatest horror writer is long overdue, and we intend to conjure up a Wagner's Sabbat in his hometown.

 Karlvill